-Rennova Health, Inc. ("Rennova" or the "Company") is a provider of healthcare services for healthcare providers, their patients and individuals.
+Rennova Health, Inc. ("Rennova" or the "Company") is a provider of healthcare services for our patients.
+The Company's business originally focused on diagnostics and healthcare software development.
 In late 2016, the Company decided to pursue the opportunity to acquire and operate clusters of rural hospitals and is currently focused on implementing this business model.
-The Company now owns three hospitals and a physician's office in Tennessee and a rural clinic in Kentucky.
-During the three months ended September 30, 2020, the Company announced that it had reached an agreement to sell its last clinical laboratory outside of its hospital labs, EPIC Reference Labs, Inc., and as a result EPIC Reference Labs, Inc.'s operations have been classified as held for sale and included in discontinued operations for all periods in 2020.
+The Company now owns one operating hospital, a hospital that it plans to reopen and operate, a physician's office in Tennessee and a rural clinic in Kentucky.
+As the business focus has transitioned to rural hospital operations, the Company has been working to separate its software entities into their own public company and plans to sell its last clinical laboratory outside of its hospital labs, EPIC Reference Labs, Inc., and as a result the software entities and EPIC Reference Labs Inc.'s operations have been classified as held for sale and included in discontinued operations for all periods in 2020.
 The Company's operations now consist of only one business segment, Hospital Operations.